-We make forward-looking statements in this prospectus supplement that are subject to risks and uncertainties.
+We make forward-looking statements in this prospectus supplement and the documents incorporated herein by reference that are subject to risks and uncertainties.
 These forward-looking statements include information about possible or assumed future results of our business, financial condition, liquidity, results of operations, plans and objectives.
 Statements regarding the following subjects, among others, are forward-looking by their nature:

-- · our business strategy; - our projected operating results; - our ability to acquire or develop net-leased facilities; - · availability of suitable facilities to acquire or develop; - our ability to enter into, and the terms of, our prospective leases and loans; - our ability to raise additional funds through offerings of our debt and equity securities; - · our ability to obtain future financing arrangements; - estimates relating to, and our ability to pay, future distributions; - our ability to compete in the marketplace; - · market trends; - · lease rates and interest rates; - · projected capital expenditures; and - the impact of technology on our facilities, operations and business.
+- Ø our business strategy; - Ø our projected operating results; - ø our ability to complete the HCP acquisition and the Vibra transactions at all, or on the time schedule or terms proposed and discussed herein: - Ø our ability to acquire or develop net-leased facilities; - Ø availability of suitable facilities to acquire or develop; - Ø our ability to enter into, and the terms of, our prospective leases and loans; - ø our ability to raise additional funds through offerings of our debt and equity securities, including the proposed concurrent offering of exchangeable notes by our operating partnership; - Ø our ability to obtain future financing arrangements; - Ø estimates relating to, and our ability to pay, future distributions; - ø our ability to compete in the marketplace; - ø market trends; - ø lease rates and interest rates; - Ø projected capital expenditures; and - Ø the impact of technology on our facilities, operations and business.